W136648 - Early Childhood Educator

 Skills You Might Learn

-Students may have the opportunity to attain a broad range of skills while on work placement.
-These may include valuable general employability skills such as:
+The student may have the opportunity to attain a broad range of skills while on work placement.
+These may include valuable employability skills such as;

-Students may also attain vital industry specific skills which will relate to their studies such as:
+The student may also attain vital industry specific skills which will relate to their secondary school studies they include:

-- Working with tools and equipment necessary to the occupation and business
+• Working with equipment necessary to the occupation.

-- Liaising and working with colleagues, bosses, customers/clients and suppliers.
+• Liaising and working with supervisors, colleagues, industry personnel, customers/clients and suppliers.

 Typical Tasks & Duties